 - I’m I really hungry or thirsty?

 Most likely if you not physically hungry is you are thirsty.
-Most people mistake physical hunger to been thirsty.
-Drink lots of water at least 2 litres a day to make sure you are hydrated through out the day.
+Most people mistake physical hunger to be thirsty.
+Drink lots of water at least 2 litres a day to make sure you are hydrated throughout the day.

 - Is my body showing any signs of hunger?